lengran/OpenPrefirePrac/README.md

 The first line contains the name of incompatible practices, separated by spaces.

+The second line indicates how many bots are needed in this practice.

-The second line instructs the place and facing direction of the player.
+The third line instructs the place and facing direction of the player.
 The first 3 floating numbers are the position and the other 3 are the rotation.

 ```
 pos_x pos_y pos_z ang_x ang_y ang_z